Shash23/custom-gpt/notes.md

 EX1: The n-dimensional tensor mastery challenge: Combine the `Head` and `MultiHeadAttention` into one class that processes all the heads in parallel, treating the heads as another batch dimension (answer is in nanoGPT).

+next steps: i. add RoPe for better position encoding, ii. the model is way too overgeneralized, fix that.